United Kingdom

 • Meals: Breakfast, lunch

-After a slightly rude wake-up climb out of Bellingham we’ll soon have gravel below our wheels again, ready to explore some of the less-frequented parts of this vast forest park.
-Wending our way through the Pundershaw and Blackaburn woods, we’ll come to Stonehaugh a Forestry Commission village with totem poles carved by local artist Jimmy Potts and a stargazing pavilion designed by Newcastle University architecture students.
+After a short, steep wake-up climb out of Bellingham we’ll soon have gravel below our wheels again, ready to explore some of the less-frequented parts of this vast forest park.
+Wending our way through local woodland, we’ll come to Stonehaugh – a Forestry Commission village adorned with totem poles and its very own stargazing pavilion!
+The next part of our journey takes in Henshaw Common areas, providing views south towards Hadrian’s Wall.

-With energy levels topped up after a drink and snack near Whygate we’ll head into the main body of Wark Forest, passing Felecia Craggs and climbing Little Dodd Hill before dropping to the Chirdon Burn.
-From here we track the route of the Chirdon Burn towards its confluence with the River North Tyne to meet the Skedaddle van for well-earned Skedaddle picnic lunch.
+With energy levels topped up after a drink and snack near Whygate we’ll head into the main body of Wark Forest, towards the confluence between Chirdon Burn and the River North Tyne to meet the Skedaddle van for a well-earned Skedaddle picnic lunch.

 The afternoon will bring a change of scenery.
 We’ll climb up little backroads onto Corsenside Common for the classic gravel segment, which descends to the River Rede at West Woodburn.
 From here it’s back to Bellingham along a mix of byways, farm tracks and minor roads.